 Fife – Nothing about COVID-19 on the airfield website as of 26th March.

 Full Sutton – On 25th March there was nothing yet on the Full Sutton website about COVID-19.
 Known to have closed apart from for emergency / military with PPR.

-Goodwood – Post in mid-May stated: “It is with great excitement that Goodwood Aerodrome is re-opening from Tuesday 19 May on a phased basis for home-based and visiting aircraft.
+Goodwood – Post in mid-May and still in place on 27th June stated: “It is with great excitement that Goodwood Aerodrome is re-opening from Tuesday 19th May on a phased basis for home-based and visiting aircraft.
 The opening times are 0900L-1700L Tuesday to Saturday.
 We are closed Sunday and Monday and to out of hours movements.”

 Hawarden – SERCO operating notice on the website is the only sign things have changed.
 Posted on 19th March it states: “Please find below opening times for the airport until further notice O745 to 1930 Monday to Friday, 0830 to 1800 Saturday, Sunday and Bank Holidays.
 Contact ATC On 01244 522012 for further information.”